You are currently on Hearing Direct UK

 Earpal Ear Wax Remover

 In some cases, it may be recommended to remove an excess buildup of cerumen which is causing a blockage.
-Keeping the ear too “clean”, however, can actually make it dry, irritated and itchy, especially if the procedure is not carried out in a proper way.
+Keeping the ear too “clean”, however, can actually make it dry, irritated and itchy.
+This is especially true if you try to clean your ears using incorrect tools.
 On the other hand, trying to clean the substance by sticking different objects, such as cotton buds in the ear, holds the potential risk of accidentally penetrating your eardrum.
 Furthermore, instead of removing the ear wax, this action can actually push it further into the ear canal.

 If you are experiencing ear discomfort for any reason such as wax or an infection, we advise you to consult with a medical professional.
 We do not recommend an ear wax removal candle.